OpenInternet/System_Administrator_Guide_Text/en/best_practices/data_security_backup_and_recovery/index.md

 - Access to vendors contracts and replacement commitments.
 - Considerations for a Hot/Cold sites for critical systems: A hot site is a completely functioning alternate site in another independent geographic location complete with backup systems and a duplicate and current environment.
 This is the most painless way to recover from a catastrophe or calamity; however, it is certainly the most expensive.
 A cold site merely contains system, personnel space and the network connectivity necessary to facilitate resumption, but does not have any systems or data.

 Don’t wait until a disaster to test out your Disaster Recovery plan: Frequent evaluation of the disaster recovery plan is critical to ensure they adequately meet business requirements.
-Ensure specific procedures are in place to adequately review recovery procedures including:
+Ensure specific procedures [^backup] are in place to adequately review recovery procedures including:
 - Assignment of responsibility to review and update the recovery plan to ensure that all copies reflect current conditions, including timely review and approval by appropriate levels of management.
 - Authorized distribution list for contingency plans.
 - The ability to recover at an alternate site.